AtmosCoders/AtmosCoders.github.io/_posts/2016-04-01-2nd-Meeting-of-PyCAS.md

 To clarify, the main ways of installing Python packages for sciency things are:

-- Install them with your package manager (Linux Users), i.e. `sudo apt-get numpy` or `yum install numpy-python` etc. You'll have to search your repository or google to find what the actually name of the relevant package is as they often vary slightly between linux distributions.
+1. Install them with your **package manager** (Linux Users), i.e. `sudo apt-get numpy` or `yum install numpy-python` etc. You'll have to search your repository or google to find what the actual name of the relevant package is as they often vary slightly between linux distributions.

-- Install with Python's own package manager, *pip*, i.e. `sudo pip install numpy`.
-Works on multiple platforms (Mac, Linux, Windows (I think..)
+1. Install with Python's own package manager, **pip**, i.e. `sudo pip install numpy`.
+Works on multiple platforms (Mac, Linux, Windows (I think..).
+I have come to realise that pip, although fast, is not always the easiest way of doing things, as it will not automatically install any dependencies, and the error messages you get when dependencies (i.e. other modules) are missing are often rather cryptic...

-- Install a Python 'bundle' designed for science/data analysis.
-These are big packages that you can download and install, which include pretty much everything you need to do Python with, namely NumPy and Matplotlib, but also a whole range of other modules that might come in handy.
+1. Install a complete Python distribution designed for science/data analysis.
+These are big packages that you can download and install, which include pretty much everything you need to do Sciency-Python with, namely NumPy and Matplotlib, but also a whole range of other modules that might come in handy.
 This takes the most space on your PC, but is often the easiest way.
 Works on Windows/Linux/Mac.

-## Python Bundles
+## 'Complete' Python Distributions

 ### Anaconda
 Anaconda is a popular Python 'bundle' that includes most things you could possibly want to do Python-Science stuff with.
 You can download the appropriate installer here: [Anaconda Download](https://www.continuum.io/downloads).
 Linux, Mac, and Windows version available.